harshkn/harshkn.github.io/_posts/2016-02-27-planout-evaluation.md

   display_name: Emma Tosch
 ---

 On the one hand, PlanOut is straightforward and should be easy to reason about: the language does not permit user-defined functions and none of the operators use loops or recursion.
-When we analyze PlanOut programs, we are interested in two main analyses: the calculation of *propensity scores*, or the probability of exposure, and the *experimental contrasts*, or the values that may be compared.
+Experiments are designed to provide apples-to-apples comparisons between two or more equivalent treatment groups, yet PlanOut programs are able to assign individuals to treatment groups using any number of users characteristics or complex logic.
+To analyze such experiments, one therefore needs to be able to determine what kinds of contrasts between the variables which define a treatment (the experimental contrasts), and the propensity to receive a treatment (the propensity scores).

 What makes reasoning about PlanOut scripts tricky is that free variables may sit around unevaluated: we may have some expression such that there is no way to simplify it down to a base value without further information from the system.
 This post describes how the analyzer interprets expressions in the presence of unknown values.